 The BRP was charged with determining the causes or factors responsible for the 2014 smallpox virus incident and with noting other issues of concern that might become apparent as a result of its review.
 Information was gathered from other investigations of the incident, interviews with pertinent current and former NIH and FDA staff and others who might have useful knowledge of the incident or how the samples came to be in the cold room, analysis of background documents and materials, review of NIH policy, procedure and guidance documents and a site visit to Buildings 29A and 13.
 After discussing the information collected, the BRP identified the issues discussed below as having contributed, to varying degrees, to the 2014 incident.
 No single issue was solely responsible, and the list does not attempt to apportion responsibility quantitatively in any way.
 Several of these issues overlap, but are discussed separately for clarity.
-In addition, while the BRP deemed the USG response to the incident response and to the clarity or scope of several NIH policy/procedure documents.
+In addition, while the BRP deemed the USG response to the incident commendable, the panel identified some specific concerns related to the immediate incident response and to the clarity or scope of several NIH policy/procedure documents.